 These fruits and vegetables are laden with nutrients, antioxidants and fiber which increase your energy and help keep that winter-weight at bay.
 They may help reduce your risk of cancer too.

 4. Protect Your Skin From the Inside-Out and Outside-In

 Cold, dry air quickly sucks moisture from our skin.
 Combine that with a blasting of hot air from a central heating unit and some nice scratchy winter fabric and your skin can end up being one dry, itchy, scaly mess.

 Keep moisture locked into your skin with a heavy, oil-based moisturizer.
 Lather it on every time you bath or shower or whenever your skin feels dry.
-Drink plenty of water and eat foods like berries which are high in antioxidants, lots of omega-3's (found in salmon, walnuts, or omega-3 supplements), and consider using a humidifier to help add moisture to the air.
+Drink plenty of water and eat foods like berries which are high in antioxidants, omega-3 fatty acids (found in salmon, walnuts, or take omega-3 supplements), and consider using a humidifier to help add moisture to the air.

 5. Watch Your Vitamin D Levels

 Do you seem to succumb to every cold, flu, or stomach bug doing the rounds?
 Perhaps you are just generally feeling a bit blue.
-Both our immune system and our mood rely on vitamin D. And since vitamin D is made in our bodies after exposure to the sun, it's not uncommon for people to become vitamin D deficient during the winter months.
+Both our immune system and our mood rely on vitamin D. Because vitamin D is made in our bodies after exposure to the sun, it is not uncommon for people to become vitamin D deficient during the winter months.
 Vitamin D also helps ensure that our bodies absorb and retain calcium and phosphorus for building bone.

 Ask you doctor for a blood test to determine where your vitamin D levels fall.
 If yours are low, you may benefit from a daily vitamin D supplement with at least 600 to 1,000 IU of vitamin D.

 6. Try to Keep a Regular Sleep Schedule